KamilleModules/Ekom/doc/models/cart-info.md

     - totalQuantity: sum of items.quantity
     - items: array of items, each item being an array with the following elements:
             - product_id: int, the id of the product

-            - quantity: int, how many of this product we have in the cart
+            - cart_quantity: int, how many of this product we have in the cart.
+                            Note that this data shouldn't be cached!

+            - quantity: int, the stock quantity for this product (number of remaining items for this product)
             - label: str, the label of the product
             - ref: str
+            - weight: float, the weight of the product
             - uri: the uri of the product
             - remove_uri: the uri to call to remove the product from the cart
             - update_qty_uri: the uri to call to update the quantity of the product, you must append the equal symbol followed by the new quantity to that uri,